TheFreeCoin/DEFI-freefinance-document/get-started/wallet-guide.md

 **Cons:**

 * Longer setup time than other options
-* Additional steps needed to use with Binance Smart Chain and PancakeSwap
+* Additional steps needed to use with Binance Smart Chain and FreeFinance
 * Extra information and settings may confuse beginners

 [**Download MetaMask**](https://metamask.io/download.html) \(Automatically detects device\)